jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 ### Spec first, then code

-If you don't what you're trying to solve, you don't know what to code.
+If you don't know what you're trying to solve, you don't know what to code.

 Write something specifying how the application works before writing any code.